davestewart/php-pathconfig/README.md

 ### Allow paths to be set more than once

-The library allows only allows you to set paths one, but you can override this by setting the `mutable` option to false:
+The library allows only allows you to set paths once, but you can override this by setting the `mutable` option to false:

 ```php
 $paths->option('mutable', 'false');
 ```

-## Additional info
+## Additional functionality

 ### To alias the get() method as a global function